 We're developing our Online Banking and Mobile app which will change how you bank.
 This is in line with new regulations which affect all banks.
-We started making these changes in July 2020 and will continue working on them until the end of the year.
+We started making these changes last year and are continuing to put them in place.

 From 14 March 2020, a new EU regulation meant that all banks needed to provide an extra level of security for their customers – it's called 'Strong Customer Authentication'.